 Other Notable Features: Automatic silver status, 5th night free for every consecutive hotel stay, 15 percent bonus on Honors points, 500 point bonus when you reserve and pay with Hilton Honors card, 2nd guest stays free, express checkout, late checkout, no foreign transaction fee (See rates and fees), car rental insurance, baggage insurance, free roadside assistance, extended warranty, purchase and return protection, VIP access to select events

 Hilton Honors American Express Card Review: More Details

 One of the largest and most well-known hotel chains in the world, Hilton is a fan-favorite of frequent travelers.
 It’s loyalty program – Hilton Honors – offers numerous ways to earn and spend points and some of the best elite status benefits on the market.
-On the downside, the value of Hilton Honors points is inflated, so it’ll take you a bit more to reach your dream trip.
+On the downside, the value of Hilton Honors points is inflated, so it may take you a bit more time to reach your dream trip.

 What are Hilton Honors points worth?

 While racking up points with the Hilton Honors Amex is easy, you might not get quite as much value out of those points as you do with other rewards programs.
 As mentioned, we value Hilton Honors points at an average of 0.5 cents per point – one of the lowest values among any hotel or airline loyalty program.

 The Hilton Honors Amex has a great rewards rate for a hotel card, allowing cardholders to rack up points on a wide variety of common purchases.
 Users earn 7 points per dollar on Hilton hotel stays, 5 points per dollar on U.S. restaurant, U.S. supermarket and U.S. gas station purchases and 3 points per dollar on general purchases.
 Despite the inflated point value, most cardholders should be able to stockpile rewards easily with such a generous rate.